redhat-cop/operationalizing-openshift-lab/README.md

 Two login options are displayed.
 Select _LDAP_ and login with a valid username and password

-If you are authenticated using both methods, the confgurations were LDAP authentication was successful.
+If you are authenticated using both methods, the configurations were LDAP authentication was successful.

 #### LDAP Group Synchronization

 Many organizations that make use of LDAP directory services arrange their users into Groups.
 This allows Administrators the ability to apply the same set of permissions across multiple users.
 A similar concept can be applied using OpenShift's Role Based Access (RBAC) facility where multiple users can be organized into groups and roles can be applied.
 Since OpenShift can make use of users defined in LDAP servers, [groups defined in LDAP can be synchronized into OpenShift](https://docs.openshift.com/container-platform/4.1/authentication/ldap-syncing.html) so that preexisting structures can also be applied.

-Since users, groups and their associated membership within the LDAP server changes frequently, it is important that the execution of the group syncrhonization process take place in a routine manner.
-While a job scheduler could be utilized, such as standalone [cron](https://en.wikipedia.org/wiki/Cron), OpenShift provides the facility to to execute tasks as _Jobs_ along with the repeative exeuction of these jobs in a scheduled manner as a [CronJob](https://docs.openshift.com/container-platform/4.1/nodes/jobs/nodes-nodes-jobs.html).
+Since users, groups and their associated membership within the LDAP server changes frequently, it is important that the execution of the group synchronization process take place in a routine manner.
+While a job scheduler could be utilized, such as standalone [cron](https://en.wikipedia.org/wiki/Cron), OpenShift provides the facility to to execute tasks as _Jobs_ along with the repetitive execution of these jobs in a scheduled manner as a [CronJob](https://docs.openshift.com/container-platform/4.1/nodes/jobs/nodes-nodes-jobs.html).
 The process of executing the synchronization involves the use of the OpenShift command line tool which can triggered within a _CronJob_.
 A `LDAPSyncConfig` object defines how to connect to the LDAP instance from OpenShift along with the groups which should be synchronized.

 As part of the GitOps automation, we deployed a Group Sync config.
 You can check the status of the _Job_.